Behavior Guidelines and Interventions

 As used in this section, “loiter” means to delay, linger, or to idle about any school or public place without a lawful purpose for being present.
 We ask students not to loiter at FVHS, residences and the adjacent church parking lot.
 Students arriving for school, regardless of how much time is left before classes start, are expected to come inside the quad area.
 Students are expected to leave campus immediately after they are excused from class at the end of their day.
 No lunch passes are issued.

 Excessive trips to the restroom or office will result in a call by the Principal to parents.
 A student who is out of class jeopardizes his/her opportunity to earn credits.

 Parents are to inform Valley Vista High School of the name of their student’s probation officer and their terms of probation.
 The Probation Officer checks on students at VvHS.

 To ensure safety on campus for students and staff, searches from the appropriate school personnel will be conducted for drugs, weapons and other dangerous items.
 Students who leave campus upon arrival and then return are subject to search.
-Other prohibited items include any item determined to be dangerous, inappropriate, or distracting to learning will be confiscated and held in the Supervision Office.
-Examples of such objects are vapes, cigarette lighters, matches, etching tools, spray paint/tips, and toys.
+Other prohibited items include any item determined to be dangerous, inappropriate, or distracting to learning will be confiscated.
+Examples of such objects are vapes, cigarette lighters, matches, etching tools, spray paint/tips, and toys that look like weapons.

 Students bringing skateboards to school do so at their own risk.
 The school is not responsible for any loss or damage.
 Check skateboard in the office; there is no riding on the campus.